OC Media18 November 2020

 Both journalists acknowledge that their hard work in recent months as paid off, as OC Media has become one of the most trusted sources for high-quality reporting on the region during the pandemic.

-Life in the Caucuses is never quiet, and between the peace deal in Nagorno-Karabakh and post-elections protests in Georgia, the team are busy and focused.
+Life in the Caucasus is never quiet, and between the peace deal in Nagorno-Karabakh and post-elections protests in Georgia, the team are busy and focused.

 “We know we are now considered an authority on the Caucasus.
 We were struck by how many activists were willing to use OC Media as the platform to express their pro-peace perspective, despite the risks they faced at home.
 Today, we are working to build a community of peace and we will keep giving people courage,” Cagara concludes.